 Another Sync

 It’s time for another Sync.
-But, this time it’s not from the same place.
-You need to follow the below steps to make all Adobe Reader 11 updates (meta data) available in SCCM console “All Software Updates” node.
+But, this time, it’s not from the same place.
+You need to follow the below steps to make all Adobe Reader 11 updates (metadata) available in the SCCM console “All Software Updates” node.

-- After finishing this sync successfully (WSYNCMGR.log to verify), you would be able to see all the Adobe Reader 11 related updates as you can see in the following picture.
+• After finishing this sync successfully (WSYNCMGR.log to verify), you will be able to see all the Adobe Reader 11-related updates, as you can see in the following picture.

 NOTE! – Check out the BLUE color icons for Adobe Reader 11 updates metadata (metadata-only updates = BLUE).
-More details about the change of Third-Party Software Updates icons in the below section.
+More details about the change of Third-Party Software Updates icons are below.

 Publish Third-Party Software Update Content

-Once the third-party software updates are available in the console, you can go ahead and publish those Adobe Updates to WSUS.
+Once the third-party software updates are available in the console, you can publish those Adobe Updates to WSUS.

-The following steps will help you to publish Adobe Reader Third-Party Software Update content to WSUS.
+The following steps will help you publish Adobe Reader Third-Party Software Update content to WSUS.

-- Click on Publish Third-Party Software Update Content button from ribbon menu.
+• Click on Publish Third-Party Software Update Content button from the ribbon menu.

 NOTE! – When you publish third-party software update content, any certificates used to sign the content are added to the site.
-I have seen that if you don’t install the certificates used to sign the third-party update content, then the publishing the content might fail.
+If you don’t install the certificates used to sign the third-party update content, publishing the content might fail.

-You can also check whether the certificate status is BLOCKED or UNBLOCKED status from SCCM console (\Administration\Overview \Security\Certificates).
-If the certificate is blocked, then there is a chance of failure in the publishing process.
+You can also check whether the certificate status is BLOCKED or UNBLOCKED from the SCCM console (\Administration\Overview \Security\Certificates).
+If the certificate is blocked, there is a chance of failure in the publishing process.

-- Once the publishing process is finished, you might need to perform another Sync (WSyncMGR.log) to make the software update available for SUP to deploy and to change the icon from BLUE to GREEN.
+• Once the publishing process is finished, you might need to perform another Sync (WSyncMGR.log) to make the software update available for SUP to deploy and change the icon from BLUE to GREEN.

 Download and Deploy SCCM Third-Party Software Updates

-Now, it’s the time to download and deploy the SCCM third-party software updates to Windows devices.
+Now, it’s time to download and deploy the SCCM third-party software updates to Windows devices.

 Create Software Update Group